deeztek/Hermes-Secure-Email-Gateway/README.md

 ### Pro features

 Pro Edition adds the following capabilities on top of everything in Community.
-[Full Pro feature page &rarr;](https://www.hermesseg.io/pro/)

 | Pro Feature | What it does |
 |---|---|